FAQs

 16amp - This allows the Hot Tub to have a 3Kw Heater, which will heat the Hot Tub at 3-4º per hour.
 This would need to be hard-wired into a rotary isolation switch by an electrician.
 It will need to be fitted before the installation, and then the electrician will be required to be in attendance on the day of installation to make the final connection.

 13amp - This allows the Hot Tub to have a 2Kw Heater, which will heat the Hot Tub at 2-3º °C per hour.
-This would be supplied on a standard 3-pin plug with RCD protection on, no electrician required.
+This would be supplied on a standard 3-pin plug with RCD protection, so no electrician will be required.

-Most clients would go for the 16-amp supply due to the faster heat-up time.
+Most clients opt for the 16-amp supply due to the faster heat-up time.

 What clearance do I need for a Cover Lifter?